UniPiTechnology/evok/README.md

 - The device names in the API now match the name in the configuration.
   So if you define a device, you can also choose a device name.
   For more information see [evok configuration](./docs/configs/evok_configuration.md).
+- The structure of the alias configuration file has been changed.
+  Evok automatically updates the configuration file if an old version is loaded.
+- Added option 'all' instead of circuit using API (/rest/relay/all).

 ## Developer Note